 4. Delegate work through hierarchies

 Territory hierarchies allow managers to collaborate and delegate more effectively.
 Each member of your team, from sales reps to regional managers, can quickly see and manage their territories.
-For example, the hierarchy will show the areas each person is responsible for within the organization.
-For example, at the top level you may see that there are two national VPs of sales: one handling the east coast and the other the west.
+For example, the hierarchy will show the areas each person is responsible for within the organization and, at the top level, you may see that there are two national VPs of sales: one handling the east coast and the other the west.
 Moving down a level, you can see all the regional managers and the smaller areas they cover.
 Finally, on a third level, you can dig into the individual salesperson in each region.